openrsp/openrsp/doc/manual/openrsp_limitation.rst

 #.
 OpenRSPGetResidue(): will implement or change in the future.

 #.
-OpenRSPSetElecEOM(): will implement or change in the future.
+OpenRSPSetWaveFunction(): will implement or change in the future.

 #.
 OpenRSPSetPerturbations(): will implement or change in the future.